standard-for-public-code/standard-for-public-code/criteria/document-maturity.md

 ## Requirements

 * A codebase MUST be versioned.
-* A codebase that is ready to use MUST only depend on other codebases that are also ready to use.
+* A codebase version that is ready to use MUST only depend on other codebase versions that are also ready to use.
-* A codebase that is not yet ready to use MUST have one of the labels: pre-alpha, alpha, beta or release candidate.
+* A codebase version that is not yet ready to use MUST have one of the labels: pre-alpha, alpha, beta or release candidate.
 * A codebase SHOULD contain a log of changes from version to version, for example in the `CHANGELOG`.

 ## Why this is important

-Clearly signalling a codebase's maturity helps others decide whether to reuse, invest in or contribute to it.
+Clearly signalling a codebase version's maturity helps others decide whether to reuse, invest in or contribute to it.

 ## What this does not do